 At this stage, I’d moreso like to comment on some un-expected emotional/psychological stuff that has come up for me along the way.

 Like how I am not as proud of myself, or as excited as I thought I would be.
-And this is despite the fact that I’ve worked extremely hard to pay off what I consider to be a significant chunk of the debt, was able to close one of my credit cards, and am close to closing a second.
+And this is despite the fact that I’ve worked extremely hard to pay off a significant chunk of the debt.
 I guess part of it could be knowing that I still have quite a long way to go.
 I’ve researched it a bit and I know that “debt fatigue” is a thing.
 I’m possibly just numb to it at this point.
 But I think a bigger, maybe even more important, part of it is the shame and stigma that goes along with debt.
-I think that’s what I’m more tired of.
-I started to analyze this a little and experienced a bit of resentment.
+It’s what I’m most tired of.
 I wish I could brag about my progress, have someone congratulate me, and cheer me on.
 Granted, it’s partly my fault for never being able to “own it” like that, or put myself out there without flinching.
-I don’t hide that I am struggling with my finances, but I also haven’t been 100 percent honest with most people about how bad things were in the beginning (i.e. how I was taking stuff to pawn shops just to meet mortgage payments…).
+I don’t hide that I am struggling with my finances, but I also haven’t been 100 percent honest with most people about how bad things were in the beginning.
 But really, I feel like if I did openly confess to hitting a milestone, like paying down my first 10 grand, I wouldn’t exactly get a high five.
 I’d be met with shock and disgust, for having had that much to pay off in the first place.
-It’s too bad.
-I can’t imagine giving that same attitude to someone who lost 10 pounds, by contrast.
-No one would be rolling their eyes and blaming the person for being that heavy in the first place (at least I sincerely hope no one would do that!).
+It’s unfortunate, because I can’t imagine giving that same attitude to someone who lost 10 pounds, by contrast.
+No one would be rolling their eyes and blaming the person for being that heavy in the first place (at least I sincerely hope no one would!).

 I’ve also noticed this bizarre, and annoyingly-intense compulsion to explain my spending to people.
 It’s as though having confessed some of my struggles, I feel the need to justify every step I make, like I’m under a microscope (I admit said “microscope” could all be imagined judgement, all in my head…).
-For example, if someone compliments me on what I’m wearing, or asks where I got my new rain boots, coat, or whatever, I instantly launch into a detailed defense about how I got it on sale, after waiting months for it, or how I used my tax return to pay for it, or worse, saying something like “Yes, I sold a bunch of old things on E-Bay, okay, so I *did* have the money for this new shirt, as a matter of fact!”.
-Like…what?!
+For example, if someone compliments me on what I’m wearing, or asks where I got my new boots, coat, or whatever, I instantly launch into a detailed defense about how I got it on sale, or otherwise justifying how I afforded it.
 This is so un-necessary, and yet it’s a knee-jerk reaction.
 It’s no one’s business how (or if) I can afford something new, where I got the money, or why I bought the shirt but declined a lunch invite last week because I said I was stressed about money.
 My anxiety and obession surrounding spending has gotten out of control.
 I think, like most things I struggle with, a big part of it will be learning to care a lot less about what other people think, realizing that I have the right to spend my money how I see fit, and hopefully, one day, trust that I am actually making good choices and on the right path.

 I’m not sure if anyone out there can relate to this.
 Any words of wisdom or tidbits or advice are always welcome 😉